-Davida The area ' Bowls There is a good level of average of havelengers in Dreviews with a total of 12 action group.
-The main characteristics There is a good level of supply of bowls greens in Broxtowe with a total of 12 active greens and the distribution, five greens in the north and seven in the south, reflects the population of the current distribution.
-All but one of the greens is located in a public park or recreation ground Most supply of and greens are available for casual use but this form of demand is negligible despite the continued demand for presence of Park Attendants on some sites.
-Membership levels are generally in decline in the provision borough (as the national trend) and, whilst all the greens are maintained to an adequate level • for recreational play, the 'heaviness' and slow speed of greens is the main issue.
+Bowls The main characteristics of the current supply of and demand for provision There is a good level of supply of bowls greens in Broxtowe with a total of 12 active greens and the distribution, five greens in the north and seven in the south, reflects the population distribution.
+All but one of the greens is located in a public park or recreation ground Most greens are available for casual use but this form of demand is negligible despite the continued presence of Park Attendants on some sites.
+Membership levels are generally in decline in the borough (as the national trend) and, whilst all the greens are maintained to an adequate level for recreational play, the 'heaviness' and slow speed of greens is the main issue.
 The trend in bowls participation rates in the county is gradual decline as it is in the region and nationally.
-Is there enough YES.
-It is clear that with 12 secured and accessible greens and club playing membership accessible and numbers, in most cases, below the minimum recommended by the Bowls Development secured Alliance to sustain a healthy club level (i.e. 40 per green) and all well within the Bowls community use provision England benchmark comfortable capacity for a 6 rink green (i.e. 60 playing members), existing supply meets current demand. to meet existing supply meets current demand. current This is the case in both the north (with 5 greens) and south (7 greens). demand? ( Is the provision that NO. Although the maintenance regime is consistently applied across the Council owned is accessible greens (and superior to that in many local authority areas), excessive green irrigation is a of sufficient factor in preventing fast greens with appeal to players across the range of abilities and physical fitness.
-On heavy greens, bowlers with limited strength can struggle to bowl quality and appropriately effectively which often leads to loss of enjoyment and stopping playing. maintained? chectively which often leads to loss of enjoyment and stopping playing.
+Is there enough accessible and secured community use provision to meet current demand?
+YES .
+It is clear that with 12 secured and accessible greens and club playing membership numbers, in most cases, below the minimum recommended by the Bowls Development Alliance to sustain a healthy club level (i.e. 40 per green) and all well within the Bowls England benchmark comfortable capacity for a 6 rink green (i.e. 60 playing members), existing supply meets current demand.
+This is the case in both the north (with 5 greens) and south (7 greens).
+Is the provision that is accessible of sufficient quality and appropriately maintained?
+NO. Although the maintenance regime is consistently applied across the Council owned greens (and superior to that in many local authority areas), excessive green irrigation is a factor in preventing fast greens with appeal to players across the range of abilities and physical fitness.
+On heavy greens, bowlers with limited strength can struggle to bowl effectively which often leads to loss of enjoyment and stopping playing.
 Generally, the more successful bowls clubs are those with access to additional skilled volunteer expertise in fine sports turf maintenance with the time and flexibility to respond to changes in weather and alter the frequency/level of cut and green irrigation accordingly.
-What are the main characteristics Increased demand over the strategy period that may arise from population growth is quite small and is likely to be outweighed by the general trend of declining demand. of the future Siliali and is likely to be outweighted by the general trend of declining demand. supply and To stem this decline is likely to require a combination of: demand for To start and deather to many to require a semantalism on provision? i) Continued development activity and promotion by the clubs and partner agencies (particularly BBC Sport and the BDA through Sport Nottinghamshire) " Constitution of a silely on the second of ii) Consolidation of available resources for green maintenance on a smaller number of greens and sites while maintaining a good level of accessibility, and and sites write maintaining a good level of accessibility, and iii) Further transfer of responsibility for aspects of greens maintenance to those clubs with good governance, together with the resources required to procure appropriate expertise.
-Is there VEC.
-There is substantial spare capacity with most slubs based at the groups in the base of enough accessible and YES.
-There is substantial spare capacity with most clubs based at the greens in the borough operating at lower memberships than recommended by the Bowls Development Alliance for a secured healthy, sustainable 6 rink site (40 playing members) and well within Bowls England guide community capacity (60 playing members). use provision to meet future This is the case both in the north and south of the borough. demand?
+What are the main characteristics of the future supply and demand for provision?
+Increased demand over the strategy period that may arise from population growth is quite small and is likely to be outweighed by the general trend of declining demand.
+To stem this decline is likely to require a combination of: i) Continued development activity and promotion by the clubs and partner agencies (particularly BBC Sport and the BDA through Sport Nottinghamshire) ii) Consolidation of available resources for green maintenance on a smaller number of greens and sites while maintaining a good level of accessibility, and iii) Further transfer of responsibility for aspects of greens maintenance to those clubs with good governance, together with the resources required to procure appropriate expertise.
+Is there enough accessible and secured community use provision to meet future demand?
+YES.
+There is substantial spare capacity with most clubs based at the greens in the borough operating at lower memberships than recommended by the Bowls Development Alliance for a healthy, sustainable 6 rink site (40 playing members) and well within Bowls England guide capacity (60 playing members).
+This is the case both in the north and south of the borough.